mongodb/mongo/src/mongo/bson/column/README.md

 fit within 60 meaningful bits when we restrict the deltas to the higher order bits of the string.
 To handle this, we use extended selectors: in two of the Simple8b selectors there are 4 additional "leftover" bits we can use (the 7 value selector and the 8 value selector).
-We then use these extra bits to define where the delta is occuring in the 128-bit value.
+We then use these extra bits to define where the delta is occurring in the 128-bit value.

 Finally, one last selector is reserved for run-length encoding.
 This value indicates we should use the 4 extended bits to define how many blocks of 120 repeats occur in sequence.